Bishwajitkuat/docker_note/9_docker_swarm.md

 - it's running in node2
   ![service ps drupal](resources/imgs/service_ps_drupal.png)

-- now drupal app is served if try to access by ip address of any nodes.
+- now drupal app is served in id address of any nodes in the swarm.

 ## Routing Mesh